 Industrial chiller systems can be used for cooling operations in diverse industries.
 Below are some of the most common applications:

-Industrial chillers are used extensively in food production and processing operations which require a high degree of precision in temperature control.
+- Food Processing – Industrial chillers are used extensively in food production and processing operations, which require a high degree of precision in temperature control.
 For instance, winery chillers are used for temperature control during the fermentation and storage of wine.
-Bakery chillers help with mixer cooling, potable water cooling, and cooling jacketed tanks of yeast that are all critical bakery components.
+Likewise, bakery chillers help with mixer cooling, potable water cooling, and cooling jacketed tanks of yeast which are all critical bakery components.

-Temperature control is essential in metal finishing processes such as electroplating or electroless plating to remove the excess heat as they typically require very high temperatures (several hundred degrees) to bond the metals.
-Some industries use metal-finishing chillers to cool the anodizing liquid in a heat exchanger or use a glycol/water as a cooling medium to lower the temperature inside the tank.
+- Metal Finishing – Temperature control is essential in metal finishing processes such as electroplating or electroless plating to remove the excess heat as they typically require very high temperatures (several hundred degrees) to bond the metals.
+Some industries use metal-finishing chillersto cool the anodizing liquid in a heat exchanger or use glycol/water as a cooling medium to lower the temperature inside the tank.

-In manufacturing plants which generate a lot of heat from the heavy-duty machinery they use, a chiller can help to prevent extremes of temperature in the offices and other working spaces.
+- Space Cooling – In manufacturing plants that generate a lot of heat from the heavy-duty machinery they use, a chiller can help prevent temperature extremes in the offices and other working spaces.
 They also help save costs on purchasing separate HVAC systems for cooling.

 Determining the Right Size of Chiller for Your Needs

-Choosing an adequately-sized chiller is critical for efficient and cost-effective process, machinery, and space cooling.
+An adequately sized chiller is critical for efficient and cost-effective processes, machinery, and space cooling.
 Cold Shot Chillers’ easy-to-use sizing tool can help you quickly determine your optimal chiller capacity, tonnage, and size.

 Trust Cold Shot Chillers for All Your Chiller Needs!